top of page

 The Union’s version of “The Gestapo.”

 These dudes (I never once saw a female Biz Agent) went around at night from club to club to see who was playing where.
 If one showed up where you were giggin’?
 Then they’d wait ‘til you were on a break.
 Gather up the entire band, and ask everyone in the band to present their Union card.
-If you were playing at a non-Union venue - or if you had even just one member in the band that night who was not in the Union – then they took down all of your names & Union member numbers and turned ‘em in to the Local office.
+If you were playing at a non-Union venue?
+Or you had even just one member in the band that night who was not in the Union?

 I, myself, never got fined by the Union.
 Not once.
 Hell, I just figured it wasn't worth it to not play by their rules.
 And risk having to deal with both the fines and all the added paperwork headaches n' such.